elastos/Elastos.Node/docs/elastos_supernode_build.md

 ## Summary

-Generally, software build will consumes much more time, but will give you confident that you have the right and precise mapping between your desired code logic and your final product.
+Generally, software build gives you confidence that you have the right and precise mapping between your code and your desired product.
+It will take 5 to 10 minutes in the [cloud build service](https://travis-ci.com/github/elastos/Elastos.ELA.Supernode/builds).

-## Requirements
+## System requirements

 - **RAM**: 1 GB
 - **HDD**: 8 GB